georgegathu/Web3/README.md

-My learning journey about Web3 Development : Solidity and Ethereum
+My learning journey on Web3 Development : Solidity and Ethereum